Truth n' Time

 Truth N' Time is a studio album by the soul singer Al Green, released in 1978.
-It was Green's last album of mostly secular music for many years.
+It was Green's last album of mainly secular music for several years.

 The album peaked at No. 44 on the Billboard Top R&B/Hip-Hop Albums chart.

 Production

-Truth N' Time was recorded at Green's American Music studio.
+Truth n' Time was recorded at Green's American Music studio.
 Green produced the album.

 Critical reception

-The Bay State Banner wrote: "The inclusion of 'To Sir With Love' and 'Say A Little Prayer' can be questioned, but Al stomps and cuts through them just like a thoroughbred racer.
+The Bay State Banner wrote: "The inclusion of 'To Sir with Love' and 'Say a Little Prayer' can be questioned, but Al stomps and cuts through them just like a thoroughbred racer.
 Some really tremendous session work also, though minus the quiet excellence of drummer Howard Grimes."

 In a 2006 review of a reissue, Rolling Stone stated that Truth n' Time "contains too much filler for an album not even twenty-seven minutes long."